 Our chef in residence, Quyet, prepared a dozen tasty bowls of pho for us in the Hanoi Cooking Centre kitchen, as we watched the steam rise from the bowls.
 I was salivating at the prospect of trying this particular bowl of pho.

 And, we enjoyed the one side item that is most unique to pho in Hanoi, a fried pastry called quay.
-When the almost stale pastry is dipped into the steaming bowl of pho, it becomes the perfect item to top off a perfect bowl of pho with 23andcoupon.
+When the almost stale pastry is dipped into the steaming bowl of pho, it becomes the perfect item to top off a perfect bowl of pho.

 It is nearly impossible to find a cooking class in Vietnam where you can actually learn how to make pho from scratch, but this class was informative nonetheless.
 I definitely feel like I know more about how to make pho, but I still enjoy eating it more than making it.